-I am the current holder of a British Academy Rising Star Engagement Award, which is supporting the interdisciplinary environmental humanities events series and conference: ‘Landscaping Change: exploring environmental regeneration and conservation using arts and humanities research methods.’
-The series involved interdisciplinary events at the Arnolfini in Bristol, discussing issues concerning soil and water, sustainable transport and urban ecology, from artistic, poetic, activist, and academic perspectives.
-In March 2016, the Landscaping Change conference promoted interdisciplinary exchange and collaboration, featuring delegates from academic fields of literature, history, geography, theology, heritage, social science and anthropology; creative practitioners of art, theatre, poetry and digital writing; arts activists and environmental campaign groups.
+My research into environment crisis blends critical and creative approaches.
+In 2015, I received a British Academy Rising Star Engagement Award for the project ‘Landscaping Change: exploring environmental regeneration and conservation using arts and humanities research methods.’
+The funding supported events at the Arnolfini and Hamilton House in Bristol, exploring issues including soil degradation, water relations, sustainable transport and urban ecology from artistic, poetic, activist, and academic perspectives.
+In March 2016, the Landscaping Change conference facilitated interdisciplinary exchange and collaboration, featuring delegates from academic fields of literature, history, geography, theology, heritage, social science and anthropology; creative practitioners of art, theatre, poetry and digital writing; arts activists and environmental campaign groups.
+These events sparked exciting new collaborations, including an ecopoetic sound poem written inspired by the Bath-Bristol Railway Path, co-produced with acoustic geographer Jonathan Prior, and a poetry and practice-based collaboration with environmental artist and researcher, Sage Brice.

 - PhD University of Edinburgh